donnywarren/js-functions-lesson/README.md

 What's the difference between them?
 It all comes down to something called **hoisting**.

+#### Scope
+Scope is the space of computer memory where any given variable lives.
+If I define a variable _globally,_ that is to say, outside of any function, my entire program (and any functions I write in it) have access to that variable, and any function I write can manipulate it.
+However, scope only flows _downward._ That is to say, functions can only see variables that have been defined within their scope or above them, so trying to access a variable defined in one function by calling another will throw an un error

 #### Hoisting
 Right now, let's dive deeper into the differences between function declarations and function expressions.
 While both methods are similar, one of their main differences is the concept of **hoisting**.